hoanhan101/gray/_drafts/2020-10-08-competing-against-luck.md

 ## Correlation vs causality

 The masses of data that companies accumulated are not organized in a way that enables them to predict which ideas will succeed.
-For examples, your height, age, shoe size, shopping habits,... don't necessarily **cause** you to buy this or that product.
-There might be a correlation between some of collected characteristics and the tendency of customers who purchase the same product but they don't cause you to go and buy them.
-Correlation is not the same as causality.
+For examples, your height, age, shoe size, shopping habits,... **don't necessarily cause** you to buy this or that product.
+There might be a correlation between some of collected characteristics and the tendency of customers who purchase the same product.
+However, they don't cause you to go and buy them since correlation is not the same as causality.

 ## Job Theory

-Instead of trying to find patterns and cross-references in the data sets of a product, it's better to figure out what job function of it actually is.
-Essentially, when we buy a product, we hire it to get a job done in a specific circumstance, to make the progress we were struggling to achieve.
+Instead of trying to find patterns and cross-references in the data sets of a product, it's better to figure out what its job function actually is.
+Essentially, when we buy a product, we hire it to get a job done in a specific circumstance or to make the progress we were struggling to achieve.
 For example, some people use Netflix because they want to be entertained, some use it to kill time, some use it for educational purposes.
 Depending on the context and their unique circumstances, they hire Netflix to do different jobs which might not match what Netflix creators make it to do.